DaveCaulfield/hangman/README.md

  ## Game page
  - The game page displays an ascii art feature reprenting the gallows.
  - This is where the image of a person will be drawn as the game progresses.
- - The number of lives is displayed in green under the gallows
+ - The number of lives are displayed in green under the gallows
  - The blanks/underscores displayed in cyan color represent the letters of the word.
  - The correct letters guessed will replace the blank underscores as the user guesses them.
- - The user is prompted to guess a letter providing input to the game.
+ - The user is prompted to guess a letter.
+This providies input to the game.

  ![game page](docs/readme-images/game-page.png)